lastmonk/COVID19Dashboard/README.md

 ## Get started with the COVID19Dashboard Project

   ## Step 1
-   - Open PowerShell in the windows machine run Docker command
+   - Open PowerShell in the windows machine, run Docker command
    - Create a Private network for Docker with name COVID19DashboardbNetwork
         - docker network create COVID19DashboardbNetwork